freebsd/pkg/README.md

 the repository.
 It will compute the proper update order and apply them.

 <a name="pkgdel"></a>
-### Deletion packages
+### Deleting packages

+`pkg delete` will remove a package, and (delending on the command line arguments) any other packages that depend on what you're trying to delete.

-Directory leftovers are automatically removed if they are not in the MTREE.
+Directory leftovers are automatically removed if they are empty and not in the MTREE.

 <a name="installpkg"></a>
 ## Installing pkg